Honors Program Course Descriptions

 This course explores medical ethics from two perspectives: the critical analysis of recent bioethics literature and the impact for future health care professionals.
 Both theory and application will be considered, especially as they relate to informed consent, human personhood, allocation of resources, technological advancement, research methods, professional duties, interpersonal relations and compassion in the workplace.
 (Sponsored by the Department of Philosophy or by the Department of Theology and Religious Studies.)
 Honors students only.
 (Offered Fall) 3 credits.

-ETH 280H (HONORS) Ethics and Contemporary Life (formerly PHI 380H Ethics: Theories and Applications)
+ETH 280H (HONORS) Ethics and Contemporary Life

 An examination of general theories of obligation as applied to specific contemporary problems.
 The student will be introduced to three major ethical standards: virtue-based, deontological and utilitarian standards.
 Life choices concerning issues of courage, moderation, wisdom, trust, authenticity, friendship, compassion and justice will be discussed.
 Controversial issues such as abortion, euthanasia, capital punishment, lying and truth telling, sexual morality, medical experimentation, citizenship, punishment, obligations to the disadvantaged and business and professional obligations are among those explored.
 (Sponsored by the Department of Philosophy or by the Department of Theology and Religious Studies.)
 Honors students only.
 (Spring) 3 credits.